hichem-abdellali/L2D2/README.md

 For the Matlab code, it does not require any installation, the Package contains all the necessary functions.
 The code needs input images of *512x512* pixels (an example is provided inside `IN_OUT_DATA/INPUT_IMAGES/`)

-% to obtain the detected lines and the descriptor for each line please run the follwing instructions
+To obtain the detected lines and the descriptor for each line please run the follwing instructions
 ```
 (l2d2) > python main_inference_detector.py
 >> line_extraction_heatmap.m  (matlab code)